the episode

 John McLarty: I call them illegal activities.

-Lynn McLarty: Well, I was worried
+Lynn McLarty: I stopped that.

-Kimberly Faith: about the, you know, the 100 pound rocks that she was moving in the yard.
-I stopped that.
-Well, mom, thanks for sharing your wisdom with us and and just about Thanks
+Kimberly Faith: Well, mom, thanks for sharing your wisdom with us and just about

-Lynn McLarty: for being you.
+Lynn McLarty: Thanks for being you.
 Thanks for loving the Lord because that is what a heart of a mother cares about is to see her children walking with the Lord.

-Kimberly Faith: Well, praise God for it all.
-Right?
+Kimberly Faith: Well, praise God for it all, right?

 John McLarty: And thank you, Kim, for the Lord showed you to take on these podcasts, and we’ve had one every week for over a year now.